-These Sriracha Seared Salmon Cakes are, without exaggeration, the best fish cakes I’ve ever made or eaten.
-That’s a major statement, I know!
-But I really mean it.
+These Sriracha Seared Salmon Cakes are spicy, crispy, and satisfying.
+Baked or fried, these are, without exaggeration, the best fish cakes I have ever made or eaten.
 It’s not a claim I make lightly.
 Trust.

-Oh, and sriracha.
-Did I mention sriracha?
+Oh, and Sriracha.
+Did I mention Sriracha?
 Yeah.
-Adding Huy Fong’s magical spice sauce was a total goldmine.
-Talk about a flavor bomb!!
+Adding Huy Fong’s magical spice sauce was a total goldmine!

-While developing this recipe, it occurred to me that I didn’t know much about the history of sriracha.
-Turns out the Huy Fong brand was developed in 1980 by a Vietnamese refugee of Chinese descent named David Tran.
-The name, Huy Fong, comes from the ship that brought Tran to America.
-The sauce itself was inspired by traditional Thai hot sauces.
+Most people don’t know the history of sriracha.
+The Huy Fong brand was developed in 1980 by a Vietnamese refugee of Chinese descent named David Tran.
+The name, Huy Fong, comes from the ship Huey Fong that brought Tran to America.
+Sriracha sauce itself was inspired by traditional Thai hot sauces.
 Not surprisingly, 80 percent of the recipe is chili peppers, aged in the bottle for 6 months before being sold.
 The thick, garlicky hot sauce is bottled in Southern California, not far from where I live.
-It’s been in the news a lot lately– the Irwindale factory has been upsetting local residents due to the spicy fumes it produces.
-There was a minor uproar (and a collective hoarding of sriracha bottles) when the factory was recently threatened with shutdown due to the peppery odors.
-Last I heard, the factory’s future is still up in the spicy, spicy air.

 Salmon Cake Ingredients